bd-j/prospector/doc/faq.rst

 present, the maximum a posteriori parameters may be only very slightly more likely than many solutions with very different parameters.

+To plot uncertainties we recommend regenerating SED predictions for a fair sample from the posterior PDF and estimating quantiles of the flux at each wavelength.

 How do I get the wavelength array for plotting spectra and/or photometry when fitting only photometry?
 ------------------------------------------------------------------------------------------------------
+When fitting only photometry, the *restframe* wavelength array for the predicted spectrum can be found in the ``wavelengths`` attribute of :py:class:`prospect.sources.SSPBasis`.
+The wavelengths of the filters can be obtained from the ``wave_effective`` attribute of each filter in the ``obs["filters"]`` list.

 Should I fit spectra in the restframe or the observed frame?
 ------------------------------------------------------------